 Paul Mather – Founder (2009)

-Paul has over 25 years’ experience dealing with employment taxes in Australia, New Zealand and the United Kingdom.
+Paul has over 25 years’ experience dealing with Fringe Benefits Tax, Salary Packaging and Employment Taxes in Australia.

 Paul is a current member of the ATO’s FBT Working Group and was a member of the former ATO National Tax Liaison Group (NTLG) Fringe Benefits Tax Subcommittee (from 2005 to 2013).

 Prior to creating FBT Solutions in 2009, Paul worked in the Employment Taxes and Indirect Taxes teams for 10 years at EY.
 Paul has also previously worked in commercial roles in Australia and London, as well as at Chartered Accounting firms PKF and BDO in New Zealand.

 We service clients operating in a range of industries